JulianMerder/Plotfunction_for_a_ICBM-OCEAN_Edgelist/README.md

-# Plotfunction for a Geomol Edgelist
+# Plotfunction for a ICBM-OCEAN Edgelist
-Plot networks from edgelists downloaded from Geomol.
+Plot networks from edgelists downloaded from ICBM-OCEAN.

 Download the function and source it with R or R studio.

 The function has the following parameters:

-* edgelist # Your edgelist as supplied by Geomol,
+* edgelist # Your edgelist as supplied by ICBM-OCEAN,
 * selected_formula # If supplied a formula inside the edgelist can be coloured (default to NULL, no formula),
 * color_by # the element you want to show a color gradient e.g. "C"
 * cols # the colors you want to use to show the gradient e.g. c("green","red")